 Sony’s mirrorless camera systems have been taking the photography world by storm and the a7R II may be the best of them all for photographers and vloggers alike.
 This camera boasts a full frame 42.2MP sensor in a small body.
-The a7R II has built-in image stabilization, handles ISOs (up to 25,600 in video mode) well, and is compatible with lenses made by other brands (with the use of an adaptor – find out more in Leverage Multiple Camera Platforms with Adapters).
+The a7R II has built-in image stabilization, handles ISOs (up to 25,600 in video mode) well, and is compatible with lenses made by other brands.
 This camera is the perfect choice for vloggers who demand high quality everything in a package that is smaller than a DSLR.

 The Canon 5D Mark III is the venerable workhorse of the photography world and, while it lacks things like a flip screen or WiFi, it makes this list because it is just that good.
 This camera has a full frame sensor, a whopping 61 autofocus points, great performance at high ISOs, and excellent dynamic range.
 The 5D Mark III is perfect for vloggers who require incredible image quality but not a ton of portability, like makeup tutorials or studio interviews.

 Canon 5D Mark IV ($165 for 7 day rental)

 Sony PXW-X70 4K Ready XDCAM Camcorder ($170 for 7 day rental)